adetaylor/rfcs/text/0000-arbitrary-self-types-v2.md

 ## Motivation for the v2 changes

 Unstable Rust contains an implementation of arbitrary self types based around the `Deref<Target=T>` trait.
-Naturally, that trait provides a means to create a `&T`.
+Naturally, that trait also provides a means to create a `&T`.

 However, if it's OK to create a reference `&T`, you _probably don't need this feature_.
 You can probably simply use `&self` as your receiver type.